OpenDICOMweb/io/README.md

     stream = directory.read()
     List<Uint8List> = directory.readSync()

 Write a File

     void file.write(path, bytes)
     void file writeSync(path, bytes)

+Update a File

+    void file.update(path, bytes)
+    void file updateSync(path, bytes)

 Write a Directory

     Sink directory.write(path)
     void directory.writeSync(path, List<UintList>)

 ## Design

 The libary is designed to support different file organizations:

 - SOP_Flat: All the files are in one directory specified by the [_StudyInstanceUID].
 Each file contains a single SOP Instance

 - Structured: All the files are